-- 2.4.1 In circumstances where the participant lacks the capacity to provide consent, the research team should consider the justification and merits of involving the particular research group.
-I - 2.4.2 Where participants are children, vulnerable adults or dependent persons, the researchers should: - (i) Explain the research and the participants' role and requirements; - (ii) Seek the participants' agreement; - (iii) Ensure the person's best interests are served; - (iv) Obtain assent from the participants' legal guardian.

-- 2.4.3 Any research involving children should comply with Articles 3 and 12 of the United Nations Convention on the Rights of the Child.
+- 2.4.3 Where participants are children, vulnerable adults or dependent persons, the researchers should: - (i) Explain the research and the participants' role and requirements; - (ii) Seek the participants' agreement; - (iii) Ensure the person's best interests are served; - 2.4.4 Any research involving children should comply with Articles 3 and 12 of the United Nations Convention on the Rights of the Child.
 Article 3 requires that in all actions concerning children, the best interests of the child must be the primary consideration.
-Article 12 requires that children who are capable of forming their own views should be granted the right to express their views freely in all matters affecting them, commensurate with their age and maturity. - 2.4.4 Where a child is deemed Gillick1 competent, they should be facilitated to give full informed consent. - 2.4.5 Any member of staff or student intending to undertake research with children must comply with relevant legislation, as cited in the University's Safeguarding Children and Vulnerable Adults Policy.
+Article 12 requires that children who are capable of forming their own views should be granted the right to express their views freely in all matters affecting them, commensurate with their age and maturity. - 2.4.5 Where a child is deemed Gillick1 competent, they should be facilitated to give full informed consent. - 2.4.6 Any member of staff or student intending to undertake research with children must comply with relevant legislation, as cited in the University's Safeguarding Children and Vulnerable Adults Policy.
 The Head of School remains the person responsible for checking and complying with such legal requirements.
-However, the researcher (or supervisor in the case of students) must ensure that they have considered the legislation. - 2.4.6 A vulnerable adult may be someone who is incapacitated, or a dependent person.
+However, the researcher (or supervisor in the case of students) must ensure that they have considered the legislation. - 2.4.7 A vulnerable adult may be someone who is incapacitated, or a dependent person.
 Particular care should be exercised when conducting research involving vulnerable groups or dependent persons, to ensure that they have not been subjected to undue influence to participate.
 Their decision to participate may be influenced by their reliance on those who may be requesting or offering their participation in research.
-Such persons include: students; those deprived of their liberty; recipients of health care dependent on their health care provider for continued care; those in military service; health care workers or other employees (particularly those in junior positions). - 2.4.7 Whilst all human beings enrolled in research may be said to be vulnerable to harm, as research, by definition, involves a level of uncertainty, some individuals may be more vulnerable than others to the risk of being treated unethically in research.
+Such persons include: students; those deprived of their liberty; recipients of health care dependent on their health care provider for continued care; those in military service; health care workers or other employees (particularly those in junior positions). - 2.4.8 Whilst all human beings enrolled in research may be said to be vulnerable to harm, as research, by definition, involves a level of uncertainty, some individuals may be more vulnerable than others to the risk of being treated unethically in research.
 Potential research participants can be classified as vulnerable due to cognitive, situational, institutional, deferential, medical, economic, and social factors.
-A fuller definition of vulnerable groups is given in the Glossary (see page 13).
+A fuller definition of vulnerable groups is given in the Glossary (see page 12).